 If you tested positive for COVID-19 but do not have symptoms:

-Stay home until after 14 days have passed since your positive test.
+Stay home until 10 days have passed since your positive test.

 Isolation includes staying away from others in your home.